MichaelCurrin/github-reporting-py/docs/usage.md

 $ ./repos_and_commit_counts.py --help
 ```

 ### Commit reports

+Use the commit reports to get the _git_ commit history across multiple repos and to see how your organization or team members contribute.
+Don't use this _git_ reporting in isolation to judge the productivity of your team members or the activity of the codebase.
+These reports can help you see patterns or blockers and that can help you identify problems to solve or areas to improve on.

-Get commit-level data from one or more repos.
+The CSV output is commit-level data from one or more repos.
 Each row in the report is a commit.
-The following fields are in the headers of the commit repos.
+The following fields are in the headers of the commit repos:

 - `repo_name`: Name of repo where the commit was made.
 - `branch_name`:  Name of branch where the commit was made.